tinymce/tinymce-docs/get-started/work-with-plugins.md

 ---
 layout: default
 title: 5.
-Working With Plugins
+Work With Plugins
+description_short: Adding plugins.
 description: TinyMCE is an incredibly powerful, flexible and customizable rich text editor.
 In this section we will show you the power of plugins.
+keywords: plugin, top 10
 ---

 The real power of TinyMCE's functionality is in its plugins.
 [Plugins]({{ site.baseurl }}/plugins/) typically extend the default editor functionality or add new functionality.
 For example, the Advanced List (`advlist`) plugin adds extra options to the toolbar's existing list controls, while the Code (`code`) plugin adds an entirely new control.